zhiyuan5986/ICE2605-Signals-and-Systems-Final-Project/README.md

     * Plotwave.m, PlotSpectrum.m and PlotSpectrumLocal.m are the same as those in part1.
     * ta.wav is the original audio clip, and ta0.wav-wa6.wav are the sampled version of ta.wav

+Note: project.pdf is the question by my teacher, I have no copyright of it.